Fun Preschool Math with a Watermelon

 Related: Exploring seeds in foods

-1. Shapes:
+1. Shapes

 Cut in half again.
-Look for the triangle
+Look for the triangle.

-2. Fractions:
+2. Fractions

-Divide a circle into two halves.
-Count the seeds in each section.
+a) Divide a whole circle into two halves.

-Cut one semi-circle into sections as shown: 1/2, 1/4 and 1/8.
+b) Cut one semi-circle in half and then in half again to form sections as shown: 1/2, 1/4 and 1/8.

-Stack 1/4 pieces on top of 1/2 piece.
+c) Stack 1/4 pieces on top of 1/2 piece to further illustrate the fractions.

-3. Weight:
+3. Weight

 Will two 1/4 pieces weigh the same as 1/2?